pulumi/docs/content/docs/guides/crosswalk/kubernetes/try-out-the-cluster.md

 arn:aws:iam::000000000000:role/devs-eksClusterDeveloper-e332028
 ```

-Make a copy of the kubeconfig that will be edited for the `devs` to use the
+Make a copy of the kubeconfig file that will be edited for the `devs` to use the
 `devsIamRoleArn` output.

 ```bash